allisonmorgan/software_engineering/essays/essay01/essay01.md

 ### Try it Out!

 There are several way to get started learning and using SQL.
 First, the Wikipedia links that I've provided above can be a helpful to understand the basics of relational databases and SQL syntax.
-Second, below I have provided links for online courses in SQL, as well as O'Reilly textbooks on the subject.
+Second, below I have provided references for online courses in SQL, as well as O'Reilly textbooks on the subject.
 (Some of these can be found online through the [University of Colorado Library](http://ucblibraries.summon.serialssolutions.com/search?formids=target&lang=eng&suite=def&reservedids=lang%2Csuite&submitmode=&submitname=&s.q=oreilly#!/search?ho=t&l=en&q=(%22SQL%22)%20AND%20(Publisher:(OReilly)))).

 Further, you can install your own SQL server locally and get started trying to run these queries.
-A popular relational database is [MySQL](https://www.mysql.com) ([installation instructions](https://dev.mysql.com/doc/refman/5.7/en/installing.html)).
+A popular relational database is [MySQL](https://www.mysql.com).
+Or, if you'd rather test SQL out further before installing, Google and Wikidata host databases, which you can query using SQL statements.

 ### References